hoobs-org/core/docs/api-reference.md

 # API Reference
-Homebridge(X) has an API built-in that allows you to monitor, configure and control Homebridge.
+HOOBS has an API built-in that allows you to monitor, configure and control Homebridge.

 ## Authentication
 This is the main entry point to the API.
 You can use this to authenticate and recieve an authorization token.